Lymphomas of the Head and Neck

 Pathophysiology

-HL is characterized by the presence of Reed-Sternberg (RS) cells, and the subtype diagnosis depends on the cytoarchitectural milieu in which the RS cells or their variants are found.
+HL is characterized by the presence of Reed-Sternberg (RS) cells, and the subtype diagnosis depends on the cytoarchitectural milieu in which the Reed-Sternberg cells or their variants are found.
 Nodular sclerosis, mixed cellularity, lymphocyte-rich and lymphocyte-depleted subtypes are collectively termed classic HL.
 Nodular sclerosis is the most common subtype, especially in patients younger than 40 years, followed by mixed cellularity.
 Lymphocyte-predominant HL, more common in young men than in others, behaves more like a low-grade B-cell lymphoma than other tumors.
-In general, patients who are elderly, those who live in developing countries, and those infected with HIV are most likely to have widespread disease with systemic symptoms at diagnosis.
+In general, patients who are elderly, those who live in low-income countries, and those infected with HIV are most likely to have widespread disease with systemic symptoms at diagnosis.

 Approximately 85% of NHLs are B-cell lymphomas.
 The most common indolent NHL is follicular lymphoma, which is derived from germinal center B cells.
-Other indolent histologies are lymphoplasmacytoid lymphoma, which has characteristics of B cells differentiating toward plasma cells, and marginal-zone lymphoma derived from the memory B-cell compartment, which includes MALT lymphomas.
+Other indolent histologies are lymphoplasmacytic lymphoma, which has characteristics of B cells differentiating toward plasma cells, and marginal-zone lymphoma derived from the memory B-cell compartment, which includes MALT lymphomas.
 DLBCL is the most common aggressive NHL.
 On the basis of messenger RNA microarrays, most cases have profiles that indicate an origin from a germinal center B cell or a postgerminal-center activated B cell.
-Mantle-cell lymphoma and Burkitt lymphoma are aggressive NHLs that have the characteristics of normal B cells residing in the mantle zone or in the germinal center of a lymphoid follicle, respectively.
+Mantle cell lymphoma and Burkitt lymphoma are aggressive NHLs that have the characteristics of normal B cells residing in the mantle zone or in the germinal center of a lymphoid follicle, respectively.

 Cutaneous T-cell lymphomas, such as mycosis fungoides, can be indolent.
 However, many T-cell NHLs are aggressive malignancies.